EEN421/Azure-Cost-Monitor-Fridge-Magnet/Step-by-Step.md

 5. Navigate to "Subscriptions" in the top search bar, illustrated below:
 ![](next)

-- Select your Subscription and note the SubscriptionID
+- Select your Subscription and navigate to the _Overview_ Blade to see the SubscriptionID